hybridly/hybridly/docs/guide/dialogs.md

 When navigating from a page to a dialog, its component will be mounted as a sibling to the current page component — but when navigated to directly via their URL, the base page's component and properties will be loaded first, so the dialog can be rendered on top of it.

 :::info Experimental
-This feature is new and experimental.
+This feature is experimental.
 Use with caution and feel free to report issues on our Discord server.
 :::

 ## Creating a dialog